exitplanner/xbrl-parser/README.md

 For this taxonomy, namespace renaming also happens for some annual reports, and this library tries to correct it.

-Some other notes:
+### US-GAAP annual report specifics

+Taxonomies for US-GAAP are available [here](https://xbrl.us/home/filers/sec-reporting/taxonomies/).

+The taxonomy is currenty mapped from only publicly traded companies which might have different reporting structure than SMEs.

+### Notes to keep in mind

-**Note**: IFRS is not supported
+- IFRS is not supported

-**Note**: The field mapping is incomplete.
+- The field mapping is incomplete.

-The mapping is done on a best-effort basis and will most definitely not be correct in all cases.
+- The mapping is done on a best-effort basis and will most definitely not be correct in all cases.

 In other words: Use with caution :D